engnour94/reading-notes/README.md

-# About Me:
+# Reading Notes

 <br>

-My name is **Nour Abu El-Enein**, I have a bachelor degree in Mechatronics Engineering from the Hashemite university, I am always looking to learn new skills especially about programming

-This page contains reading topics of Code 102 and Code 201 from Code-Fellows LUTC,I hope you will enjoy reading this. and **Welcome** to my [GitHub](https://github.com/engnour94) Page
+My name is **Nour Abu El-Enein**, I have a bachelor degree in Mechatronics Engineering from the Hashemite university, I am always looking to learn new skills especially about programming.This page contains reading topics of Code 102 Code 201, code 301 and code 401 from Code-Fellows LUTC,I hope you will enjoy reading this. and **Welcome** to my [GitHub](https://github.com/engnour94) Page

 <br>

-## Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 <br>